rakshit-bhardwaj/mute-chat/README.md

-A video calling web app made using react.js and webrtc. speech and gesture recognition will be implemented in next build.
+A video calling web app made using react.js and webrtc. speech and gesture recognition will be implemented in future builds.

 1. Project overview